 Some dangerous gases are created naturally – like methane – and become a vapor hazard due to accumulation in a closed space.
 A properly designed and installed Gas Detection System can detect this dangerous accumulation before it becomes a hazard to people and property.

-Ino-Tek maintains relationships with all major gas sensor manufacturers so we can incorporate the most advanced and cost-effective gas detection and vapor detection technology and equipment.
+Ino-Tek maintains relationships with all major gas sensor manufacturers.
+This allows us to incorporate the most advanced and cost-effective gas detection and vapor detection technology and equipment for all configurations.
 Depending on the application, gas detection sensors may utilize Catalytic, Infrared or Open-Path Laser technology.